-CONTENTS TABLES 1.
-JOINT PROGRAMME STRATEGY: MAIN DEVELOPMENT CHALLENGES AND POLICY RESPONSES .
-6 1.1 Programme area6 1.2 Joint programme strategy: Summary of main joint challenges, taking into account economic, social and territorial disparities as well as inequalities, joint investment needs and complimentary and synergies with other funding programmes and instruments, lessons-learnt from past experience and macro-regional strategies and sea-basin strategies where the programme area as a whole or partially is covered by one or more strategies 1.3 Justification for the selection of policy objectives and the Interreg-specific objectives, corresponding priorities, specific objectives and the forms of support, addressing, where appropriate, missing links in cross-border infrastructure 2.
-PRIORITIES 2.1.
-Priority 1 - Green border region25 2.1.1.
+1. JOINT P RESPON ROGRAMME STRATEGY: MAIN DEVELOPMENT CHALLENGES AND POLICY 6 1.1 AMME AREA 6 1.2 JOINT PROGRAMME STRATEGY: SUMMARY OF MAIN JOINT CHALLENGES, TAKING INTO ACCOUNT ECONOMIC, SOCIAL AND TERRITORIAL DISPARITIES AS WELL AS INEQUALITIES, JOINT INVESTMENT NEEDS AND COMPLIMENTARY AND SYNERGIES WITH OTHER FUNDING PROGRAMMES AND INSTRUMENTS, LESSONS-LEARNT FROM PAST EXPERIENCE AND MACRO- REGIONAL STRATEGIES AND SEA-BASIN STRATEGIES WHERE THE PROGRAMME AREA AS A WHOLE OR PARTIALLY IS COVERED BY ONE OR MORE STRATEGIES 1.3 OBJECTI SUPPOR ATION FOR THE SELECTION OF POLICY OBJECTIVES AND THE INTERREG-SPECIFIC VES, CORRESPONDING PRIORITIES, SPECIFIC OBJECTIVES AND THE FORMS OF RT, ADDRESSING, WHERE APPROPRIATE, MISSING LINKS IN CROSS-BORDER FRUCTURE 17 2.
+PRIORI (IES 20 2.1.
+PRIORIT Y 1 - GREEN BORDER REGION 20 2.1.1.
 Specific objective 1.1 - Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution (RSO2.7).
-25 2.1.1.1.
-Related types of action, and their expected contribution to those specific objectives and to macro- regional strategies and sea-basis strategies, where appropriate 25 2.1.1.2.
-Indicators 26 2.1.1.3.
-The main target groups 27 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 27 2.1.1.5.
-Planned use of financial instruments 2.2.
-Priority 2 - Inclusive border region based on sustainable tourism 2.2.1.
-Specific objective 2.1 - Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation (RSO4.6) regional strategies and sea-basis strategies, where appropriate 2.2.1.3.
-The main target groups 2.2.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 2.2.1.6.
-Indicative breakdown of the EU programme resources by type of intervention 2.3 Priority 3 - Cooperating border region 2.3.1.1 Related types of action, and their expected contribution to those specific objectives and to macro- regional strategies and sea-basis strategies, where appropriate
+20 2.1.1.1.
+Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 20 2.1.1.2.
+Indicators 21 2.1.1.3.
+The main target groups 21 2.1.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 22 2.1.1.5.
+Planned use of financial instruments 22 2.1.1.6.
+Indicative breakdown of the EU programme resources by type of intervention 22 2.2.
+PRIORIT Y 2 - INCLUSIVE BORDER REGION BASED ON SUSTAINABLE TOURISM 23 2.2.1.
+Specific objective 2.1 - Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation (RSO4.6) 23 2.2.1.1.
+Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 23 2.2.1.2.
+Indicators 24 2.2.1.3.
+The main target groups 24 2.2.1.4.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools 25 2.2.1.5.
+Planned use of financial instruments 25 2.2.1.6.
+Indicative breakdown of the EU programme resources by type of intervention 25 2.3 PRIORIT Y 3 - COOPERATING BORDER REGION 26 2.3.1 Interreg specific objective 3.1 - Enhance efficient public administration by promoting legal and administrative cooperation and cooperation between citizens, civil society actors and institutions, in particular with a view to resolving legal and other 26 2.3.1.1 obstacles in border regions (ISO 6.2) Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basis strategies, where appropriate 26